kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated website  with HTML CSS and JavaScript
+Animated coffee website  with HTML CSS and JavaScript